Skip to main content

 How Do These Peptides Affect Body Composition?

-Both peptides can alter by increasing HGH and, consequently, IGF-1.
+Both peptides can alter body composition by increasing HGH and, consequently, IGF-1.
 However, the nature of this change differs.
 Research shows Tesamorelin can reduce visceral fat by approximately 15-18%, a significant and clinically relevant outcome.
 Sermorelin’s effect is more balanced.
 Studies have shown it can increase lean body mass, particularly in men, while supporting a more generalized fat metabolism.

 The outcome with Sermorelin is often an improvement in overall body composition and metabolic health, whereas Tesamorelin produces a more dramatic and targeted reduction in fat mass.